yukuo333/ME599-Perception-Task/yolov5_method/readme.md

 Note the last term 0.93 here means the confidence level for the detected object, and also note that there is not necessary to be only one object detected in a single image, we will take the one with the largest confidence level.

 ## step 4: generate .csv file
+Run the file runs/detect/gen_test_file.py, it will automatically generate a .csv file called **prediction_1.csv** under the same directory.
+This .csv file will be used to generate the final file to submit together with another two .csv files (we introduced weights in three methods and combined them).